Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Database of mm-Wave Map-based Channel Parameters

-\emph{\bf Database of Deterministic Channel Snapshots:} A channel snapshot for given TX/RX information (e.g., locations, mobility, trajectory) can be picked out from the database since a snapshot of the map-based deterministic model represents a channel of the specific pairs of TX and RX regarding locations of random objects for a given system setup.
-This method not only maintains the accuracy of the map-based deterministic model but also reduces, to a tremendous degree, the complexity of the channel generation (i.e., it only needs a picking-out-algorithm).
-Note that the database, however, is necessary to determine stochastic channel parameters for either map-based stochastic modeling or a channel measurement campaign using a SW channel sounder.
+A database of deterministic channel snapshots has been devised to reduce the complexity of RT.
+Figure~\ref{Figure:BD}c illustrates that a channel snapshot can be picked out from the database according to the specific TX/RX locations for a given system setup.
+This method not only maintains the accuracy of the channel, but also reduces to a tremendous degree the complexity of channel generation (because it only requires a picking-out-algorithm).
+In addition, the database is necessary to determine stochastic LSPs for \emph{Category II}.